endenis/word-guide/README.md

 `ruby word_stats.rb input.txt > output.txt`

+It can also be run with a list of already known words:

+`ruby word_stats.rb input.txt known_words.txt > output.txt`

 ## Requirements

 This tool was developed with Ruby 2.3.1.
 Other Ruby versions were not tested.